code-collabo/node-mongo-cli/README.md

 - Default folder name is provided and incremented if name already exists.
 ### Templates
 - Development environment already set up with @babel (for esm template only) and eslint.
-- [Two mongoDB connection options](https://code-collabo.gitbook.io/node-mongo/boilerplate-templates#mongodb-connection-options) to pick from in the templates: your installed mongoDB and mongoDBatlas.
-- [Demo CRUD app](https://github.com/code-collabo/node-mongo-demo-app) you can go and download to test that your connection is setup and show example usage of the templates.
+- Default connection setup type: MongoDB Atlas.
+But you get to choose if you want to use it or switch to Local mongoDB connection setup type.

-## Installation
+## CLI installation
 Install CLI globally with this command:
 ````
 npm install -g @code-collabo/node-mongo-cli
 ````

-## Command
+## CLI command
 After installing globally, use the node-mongo command.
 ````
 node-mongo
 ````

-### Show help
+### Show CLI help
 ````
 node-mongo --help
 ````

-### Usage
+### CLI usage
 ````
 node-mongo <folder_name> <template>
 ````

-### Usage example
+### CLI usage example
 Replace <folder_name> with your preferred folder name.
 Replace \<template> with any of these: esm, cjs or ts (note: the ts template is not available yet).
 The example below will bootstrap the cjs template i.e. the common js template into a folder named test-folder.